 Enter a world of books…

-In the vibrant centre of our school.
-Whether it’s to escape for an adventure, learn something new or just enjoy a story, reading is an activity which can take you wherever you want to go.
-Perfect the art discovery through a book and you’ll never be bored again.
+Whether it’s to learn something new or just enjoy a story, reading is an activity which can take you wherever you want to go.

 Our welcoming and stimulating King Library is a place where our pupils want to come.
 At break times and after school it is filled with pupils who are here to explore, learn, push their boundaries and try something new.
 Here you will never stop learning, exploring new things, exchanging information with others or simply becoming engrossed in a book.